Director | Sherri Davis

 In 1996, Ms. Davis established Georgia Dance Theatre Professional Company, for those continuing their dance careers on a professional level.
 And in 2006, Ms. Davis extended Georgia Academy of Dance into Georgia Academy of Dance & the Performing Arts – to include additional forms of arts education.

-In addition she serves on the Government Affairs Committee and has served on the Board Member Selection Committee of the Fayette Chamber.
-She serves on the Place Committee of Fayette Visioning.
+In addition she serves on the Government Affairs Committee and has served on the Board Member Selection Committee & Economic Development Committee of the Fayette Chamber.
+She has served on the Place Committee of Fayette Visioning of Fayette County.
 In addition, Ms. Davis is a partner with the Fayette and Coweta County Board of Education Mentorship Work Study Programs and is a member of the Coweta County Chamber of Commerce.
-Ms. Davis is the Artistic Director of Georgia Dance Theatre and she serves as the CEO of The Dancer’s Boutique, President of Davis Land Development & Consulting, Inc., and Managing Member of Davis Properties, LLC.
+Ms. Davis also serves as the Artistic Director of Georgia Dance Theatre and she is the CEO of The Dancer’s Boutique and Managing Member of Davis Properties, LLC.

 In 2017, Georgia Academy of Dance & the Performing Arts was named Small Business of the Year in the Employer Category from the Newnan-Coweta Chamber of Commerce.
 In 2015, Georgia Academy of Dance & the Performing Arts was listed among the nominees for Small Business of the Year for Fayette County.

 Georgia Dance Theatre, performing company of Georgia Academy of Dance & the Performing Arts, has continued to receive commendations from the Georgia Council of the Arts, the National Endowment for the Arts, and the Governors Office of Georgia for its excellence in the arts, arts education and arts presentation in the communities that we serve.
 The Georgia Council of the Arts has also commended the Founder/Artistic Director Sherri Davis for her leadership to the community and experience in the Arts.